-In such a case, they reserve the right to delay departure until it’s safe to continue with their journey.
-Your accident attorney may hold the school bus driver directly responsible for the crash if errors in judgment caused the collision.
+In such cases, they have the right to delay departure until it becomes safe to proceed with the journey.
+If errors in judgment by the school bus driver contributed to the collision, your accident attorney may hold them directly responsible for the crash.

 Determining fault in a school bus accident case differs slightly from other types of car accidents.
 Legal liability in your child’s accident depends on the individuals or parties involved.
 This means that there may be parties with immunity against legal charges in a collision.
 For instance, if the accident involves a government-owned bus or school, you will face stricter legal measures when filing your claim against a government entity.

 Even if a negligent school bus driver caused the crash, suing a government entity will be more challenging compared to other types of road accidents.
 In such cases, it becomes crucial to have a skilled lawyer who can navigate the more stringent process of a school bus accident case.
 When a private citizen is at fault, you can hold that person accountable for your child’s injuries.
 Typically, the driver has no immunity, and if their negligent actions contributed to the accident, you can file a lawsuit for damages.
 Other potential at-fault parties may include bus maintenance companies, auto manufacturers, or other drivers.